johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 - **WebGPU: 1-component vertex formats (and unorm8x4-bgra).**  Adds additional vertex formats not present in the initial release of WebGPU due to lack of support or old macOS versions (which are no longer supported by any browser).
 The 1-component vertex formats let applications request only the necessary data when previously they had to request at least two times more for 8 and 16-bit data types.
 The unorm8x4-bgra format makes it slightly more convenient to load BGRA-encoded vertex colors while keeping the same shader.

 - **X25519 algorithm of the Web Cryptography API.**  The "X25519" algorithm provides tools to perform key agreement using the X25519 function specified in [RFC7748].
-The "X25519" algorithm identifier can be used in the SubtleCrypto interface to access the implemented operations: generateKey, importKey, exportKey, deriveKey and deriveBits.
+The "X25519" algorithm identifier can be used in the SubtleCrypto interface to access the implemented operations: generateKey, importKey, exportKey, deriveKey, and deriveBits.

 - **Deprecate the WebGPU `maxInterStageShaderComponents` limit.**  The `maxInterStageShaderComponents limit` is deprecated due to a combination of factors.
 The intended removal date in Microsoft Edge 135.
     - Redundancy with `maxInterStageShaderVariables`: This limit already serves a similar purpose, controlling the amount of data passed between shader stages.